Russell-Pollari/russell-spotify/README.md

 A simple dashboard/hobby project to interact with Spotify's Web API.

 # Running locally

-Register an app with Spotify, create a file in the root directory named `settings.json` with the following:
+Register an app with Spotify and create a file in the root directory named `settings.json` with the following:

 ```